dmitry/attr_accessible_block/README.md

 Main features:

-* Possibility to add an accessible attributes based on current `record` state (eg. record.new_record?)
+* Add an accessible attributes based on current `record` state (eg. record.new_record?)
-* Possibility to add additional variables and use it in the block (eg. user.role) `ActiveRecord::AttrAccessibleBlock.add_variable(:user) { User.current || User.new }`
+* Add additional variables and use it in the block (eg. current user) `ActiveModel::MassAssignmentSecurity::WhiteListBlock.add_variable(:user) { User.current || User.new }`
-* Possibility to add permanently total accessibility in defined condition (eg.user.admin?) `ActiveRecord::AttrAccessibleBlock.always_accessible { user.admin? }`
+* Add permanently full accessibility on defined condition (eg.user.admin?) `ActiveModel::MassAssignmentSecurity::WhiteListBlock.always_accessible { user.admin? }`

-Also it's possible to check directly is attribute mass-assignable or no using `attr_accessible?` instance method.
+* Check is attribute mass-assignable or no using `attr_accessible?` instance method, that returns boolean value.

-See an examples to understand the conception.
+See an examples to understand the conception or specs.

 Installation
 ============